BRINGING YOUR DESIGN TO LIGHT

 The Larger Context

-These times also call for the creation of community that takes its directives from an ideology that fearlessly declares: We are all one; it is unthinkable to leave anyone behind.
+These times also call for the creation of a community that takes its directives from an ideology that fearlessly declares: We are all one; it is unthinkable to leave anyone behind.

 **~**~**~**